 If you’d like to add on to your knowledge about user’s intent, do check out this blog post: The Evolution Of Search: Understanding User Intent.

-So, what should you do to prepare for a greater SEO in 2019?
+So, what should you do to prepare for a greater SEO 2019 trends?

 Look back into your content.
 Optimize them in a way that can answer the user intent.

 For this, you can make use of Latent Semantic Indexing keywords and answer every possible question regarding the content you are going to create.

 LSI keywords play an important role in your optimized content as it provides context to them and that is exactly what Google is looking for.
 When Google can understand the context of your content, the higher the chances that you will get ranked.

 There’s a latent semantic indexing tool that can help you with it in finding your most relevant LSI keywords.

 Simply put your main keyword in LSIGraph’s search box and get the relevant keywords to optimize content for your target keywords instantly.